alwilde/ghost-with-s3/README.md

       MYSQL_ROOT_PASSWORD: example`
 ```

 Then you'll be up and running.
-Refer to the [Ghost Docker](https://hub.docker.com/_/ghost) or [Ghost Documentation](https://ghost.org/docs/concepts/config/) for what else you can add to the command line environmnt variables or the config.json.
+Refer to the [Ghost Docker](https://hub.docker.com/_/ghost) or [Ghost Documentation](https://ghost.org/docs/concepts/config/) for what else you can add to the command line environment variables or the config.json.

 ## Tags
 The tag :latest will pull the latest working build.